Jurickson Profar Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings

+- The 8.7 strikeouts per nine innings put together by the Brewers pitching staff ranks 15th in MLB.

-- The Brewers have a 4.02 team ERA that ranks 11th among all MLB pitching staffs.
+- The Brewers have a 4.03 team ERA that ranks 11th across all MLB pitching staffs.

-- Brewers pitchers combine to surrender 144 total home runs at a clip of 1.3 per game (to rank 24th in baseball).
+- Brewers pitchers combine to give up 147 total home runs at a rate of 1.3 per game (to rank 25th in the league).

-- The lefty's last time out was on Wednesday against the Washington Nationals, when he went four innings, surrendering one earned run while giving up three hits.
+- The right-hander last pitched on Thursday against the Pittsburgh Pirates, when he went six innings, allowing one earned run while giving up four hits.

-- In 14 games this season, the 36-year-old has put up a 3.01 ERA and 6.4 strikeouts per nine innings, while giving up a batting average of .233 to opposing batters.
+- In 15 games this season, the 30-year-old has put up an ERA of 4.19, with 7 strikeouts per nine innings.
+Opponents are batting .292 against him.

 © 2023 Data Skrive.
 All rights reserved.